“Europe will be forged in crises, and will be the sum of the solutions adopted for those crises.” - Jean Monnet

 I: Economic Regulation and State Form

 In order to root my analysis of the relation between the form of political institutions (the EU and the national state) and the economy, I want to begin this article with a brief theoretical consideration of this issue.
 I would like to step back from Europe and discuss the nature of the state and its relation to economic regulation over a much longer time frame.
-I draw substantially here on both, what Benno Teschke has called the “theory of social property relations”8 and on the state derivation debate in the 1960s and 70s.9
+I draw substantially here on both, what Benno Teschke has called the “theory of social property relations” 8 and on the state derivation debate in the 1960s and 70s. ((The major English language compilation of this debate is Holloway and Sol Picciotto, State and Capital: A Marxist Debate, (London: E. Arnold, 1978).
+Heide Gerstenberger’s Impersonal Power, mentioned above, grew out of this debate.))

 The question always facing materialist social analysis is: “how does a society reproduce itself?”
-The answer to this question differs across history, but in every society central to the question of how a society reproduces itself is the question of the extraction of surplus labor.10
+The answer to this question differs across history, but in every society central to the question of how a society reproduces itself is the question of the extraction of surplus labor.
+9

-In pre-capitalist forms of society the extraction of social surplus occurs primarily under threat of direct violence.11 For example, a peasant worked a corvée for their lord because that lord could directly threaten violence on the peasant.
+In pre-capitalist forms of society the extraction of social surplus occurs primarily under threat of direct violence. ((What follows is of course merely an illustrative simplification.))
+For example, a peasant worked a corvée for their lord because that lord could directly threaten violence on the peasant.
 Importantly, here both economic power (the power to buy, sell and exploit) and political power (the control of violence) are united in the one person, the lord, whereas under contemporary liberal capitalist society these powers are separated.
 With the separation of economic and political power, the exploiting subject that extracts surplus labor no longer directly or personally holds the threat of violence.
 Under capitalism, this exploiting subject, i.e. the capitalist, is the subject of a logic of accumulation through exploitation independent of the use of violence, but which requires a form of violence equally independent from the process of exploitation.
 This mutual requirement of independence is symbiotic.
 Neither the economic nor the political can exist or be understood independently of the other, despite their necessary mutual independence.

 This independent process of exploitation occurs through a seemingly non-violent form of legal contracting.
 This free contracting involves the capitalist paying the worker the value of their labor-power, which is less than the value of the goods they produce.
 However, despite the apparent political neutrality of this contract, workers engage in it is because they lack independent access to the means of production.
 Therefore, they are incapable of satisfying their own needs and desires except by selling their labor-power to an employer.
 This of course raises the question: “why do workers not have access to the means of production?”
 The well-rehearsed answer is that the means of production are the private property of the capitalist, and this private property is publicly enforced through the public power of state violence.
 This returns us to the bifurcation of social power into private, economic power to contract and public, political power to enforce contracts.
 The economic power to buy, sell and, most importantly, to exploit, and the political power to enforce, are separated under capitalism.
 Through the separation of the political power of enforcement, economic power takes on a natural semblance devoid of force.
 The violence that is involved in ensuring the operation of capitalist processes of exploitation is separated into the sphere of the state.